 Industry insiders say CBD and hemp are among the few issues in Washington about on which there is strong bipartisan support.
 The hemp industry is growing very rapidly, creating many new job opportunities—especially in agriculture-heavy states—and few in congress want to see federal agencies squelch a highly popular product category.

-The first of these meetings will be on May 15, with a major hearing slated for May 31.
+The first of these meetings was held on May 15, with a major hearing slated for May 31.

 Who will replace Dr. Gottlieb as the next FDA Commissioner?
 No one knows.